Frequently asked questions

 "Why should I get Professional photos?"

-If your already here looking for a photographer, then you probably already have an understanding of how important professional photos are!
-But let me give you my two cents; YES you can take photos on your phone or even your own DSLR camera, and I have to say they will probably look nice!
-However there are a few issues with taking your own photos.
-The first problem being that SOMEONE has to take them! and as someone who has spent years taking self portraits it is not ideal, easy, recommended, or fun.
-The second problem is that trusting someone who is not a professional risks mistakes.
-A few mistakes your friends and family may easily make would be photos that are blurry, too dark, too brights, out of focus, corrupted/not saved, or just plain unflattering.
-An all around un pleasant experience and therefore unpleasant memories attached to your photos.
+If you're already here looking for a photographer, then you probably already have an understanding of how important professional photos are!
+But let me give you my two cents; YES, you can take photos on your phone or even your own DSLR camera, and I have to say they will probably look nice!
+However, there are a few issues with taking your own photos.

 "How do I book a session?"

 To book a session, you MUST fill out the form on my Contact page.
-You can always message me through email, instagram, or phone, for questions, however the booking process does not begin until I receive the contact form filled out.
+You can always message me through email, instagram, or phone, for questions, however, the booking process does not begin until I receive the contact form filled out.

 "How does payment work?"